 McVey has been proud to be a part of the efforts to ease the transition between conflict and long-term development by investing in agriculture, health systems and democratic institutions.
 USAID extends help from the American people to achieve results for the poorest and most vulnerable around the world.
 That assistance does not represent Democratic values or Republican values, but American values.
 It has also afforded the opportunity to travel and build relationships all over the world.

 Responsibilities with the agency include providing guidance to the federal government regarding investments in training, research, and technology transfer to developing countries.
 As part of these responsibilities, Mr. McVey served as Chairman for the Haitian Reconstruction Task Force, as well as Chairman of the BIFAD Budget Committee.
 McVey proudly served the American people for over four years.

 McVey founded a private equity firm that spurred the creation of award-winning businesses in the Real Estate, Clean Energy Services and Healthcare sectors.
-Mr. McVey is also a licensed Real Estate Broker in Texas.

 Mr. McVey earned a Bachelor and Master of Business Administration, with concentration in Management, from American University.
 He received his Global Master of Business Administration from Georgetown University as well as a Master Universitario en Administración Empresas from Esade University in Madrid, Spain.
 Additionally Mr. McVey completed Harvard Business School's Developing Future Leaders' Program.